 "Where do we end up?
 The day itself is on the run and nature seals the rest of the world with everlasting darkness.
 Do we look perhaps for tribes under new skies and for another world that has not yet been touched by war?
 The gods call us back.
 Forbid that mortal eyes see the end of everything.
 Why do we violate with oars a strange and sacred sea?
 Why do we disturb the quiet residences of the gods?"

-So, ships stuck in the mudflats.
+So, ships stuck in the mud flats.
 In a world where nothing could be distinguished anymore.
 What was sea and what was land?
-Where ended the horizon and where started the sky?
+Where ended the horizon, and where started the sky?
 A world that must be sacred and the domain of gods.
-Around a century younger then Pedo's journey, the Roman Tacitus wrote about this same area about rumors that even pillars of Hercules existed here or that Hercules himself had been here.
+And, about a century earlier than Albinovanus' journey, the Roman historian Tacitus wrote about this same area concerning that there were rumors even the pillars of Hercules existed there.
+Or that Hercules himself had been there.
 Yes, the Romans really thought they were at a mythical place at the very end of the world.
 If interested in more history of the Roman presence in this region, check our post Pagare il fio.

 The 42nd Race

-The Frisia Coast Trail participated in the Delfzijl races of May 20, 2018 and thus violated a sacred sea and disturbed the gods too, although the whole experience was less spiritual as the Romans experienced it 2,000 years ago.
-Quite down to earth, or down to mud.
+The bastards of the Frisia Coast Trail participated in the Delfzijl races of May 20, 2018, and thus violated a sacred sea and disturbed the ancient gods too.
+Although, the whole experience was less spiritual than the Romans experienced it 2,000 years ago.
+Quite down to earth, actually.
+Even better, down to mud.

 The game started at around 09:30h in the morning.
-That’s a bit unfortunate according to the organizing committee the De Drie Delfzijlen.
-But the moon is dictating the rhythm of the tide and thus the moon is dictating the time for the mud sled races to start.
-And the games must finish before the flood comes in.
-‘Unfortunate’ in the sense that the night before many potentials contestants have been feasting and drinking in town till late in the morning and many of them are not able to appear at the start this early.
+That was a bit unfortunate, according to the organizing committee De Drie Delfzijlen.
+But the moon simply dictates the rhythm of the tide, and thus the time for the silt-sled races to start.
+The games must finish before the flood comes in.
+‘Unfortunate’ in the sense that the night before many potentials contestants had been feasting and drinking in town until early in the morning.
+Hence, many of them are not able to appear at the start this early.
 Their rhythm is not dictated by the moon but by hormones instead.
 Nevertheless, still around eighty persons participated this year.
 There were heats for children, for women and for men.
-Furthermore, an estafette and a race for the most creative outfit.
+Furthermore, an estafette, and a race for the most creative outfit.

 but it is an experience not to miss!

-PS 1 We wait for the first Open European Championship Mud Sled Racing to be organized at the Wadden Sea.
+Note - We wait for the first Open European Championship Silt Sled Racing to be organized at the Wadden Sea.